voxel51/fiftyone-plugins/plugins/plugins/README.md

 ![build_operator](https://github.com/voxel51/fiftyone-plugins/assets/12500356/436f17fa-acc7-4b7f-aa2e-d8edffc76c2e)

-This operator walks you through the process of creating an operator.
-It then generates a skeleton of the code for the operator.
+This operator walks you through the process of _creating_ an operator.

-Pressing the `Execute` button will add the plugin in the location of your choice!
+You can use the UI to interactively define your operator, preview the skeleton code directly in the App, and even write the generated code to disk!